kambei/git-viz-vscode/README.md

 ## Configuration

-The extension automatically detects git repositories and provides visualization features based on the current workspace.
+The extension automatically detects git repositories and executes git commands to provide visualization features based on the current workspace.

 ## Contributing